Save for your retirement or first home with KiwiSaver

 Government contributions

-• If you are aged between 18 and 65 years old, the Government will contribute $0.50 for every $1 you contribute, up to a maximum of $521.43 per KiwiSaver year (1 July - 30 June).
+- As long as you’re eligible1, if you are aged between 18 and 65, the Government will contribute 50c for every $1 you contribute, up to a maximum of $521.43 each KiwiSaver year (1 July - 30 June).

-1. To be eligible for the Government contribution you must:
+1. To be eligible for the government contribution you must:

-a. be 18 or over but under 65
+a. be 18 or over but under 65; and

 Eligibility criteria, terms and conditions and fees apply.
 See KiwiSaver account fees explained | Fisher Funds for more details around the different types of fees that are charged by Fisher Funds.